cosmincatalin/wercker-lametric/README.md

 #### Some unexpected error happened

-The server is not responding properly because of an error.
+The server is not responding because of an error.
 There is probably nothing you can do about it.
 You'll just have to wait for it to get fixed.
+You can speed up the process if you submit an issue.

 ![Alt text](/screenshots/error.gif?raw=true "The green builds")